inrae/GenomAsm4pg/README.md

 The first time you run the workflow, if there are multiple samples, the BUSCO lineage might be downladed multiple times.
 This can create a conflict between the jobs using BUSCO and may interrupt some of them.
 In that case, you only need to rerun the workflow once everything is done.
 ### Snakemake locked directory
 When you try to rerun the workflow after cancelling a job, you may have to unlock the results directory.
 To do so, go in `.config/snakemake_profile/slurm` and uncomment line 14 of `config.yaml`.
 Run the workflow once to unlock the directory (it should only take a few seconds).
 Still in `config.yaml`, comment line 14.
 The workflow will be able to run and create outputs.

+## How to cite asm4pg? ##

+We are currently writing a publication about asm4pg.
+Meanwhile, if you use the pipeline, please cite it using the address of this repository.

+## License ##

+The content of this repository is licensed under <A HREF="https://choosealicense.com/licenses/gpl-3.0/">(GNU GPLv3)</A>

+## Contacts ##
+For any troubleshouting, issue or feature suggestion, please use the issue tab of this repository.
+For any other question or if you want to help in developing asm4pg, please contact Ludovic Duvaux at ludovic.duvaux@inrae.fr